nats-io/nats.deno/README.md

 Requests can fail for many reasons.
 A common reason is when a request is made to a subject that no service is listening on.
 Typically these surface as a timeout error.
-With a nats-server that support `headers` and `noResponders`, the nats-server can report immediately if there is no interest on the request
+With a nats-server that supports `headers` and `noResponders`, the nats-server can report immediately if there is no interest on the request
 subject: